salilab/imp/doc/tutorial/rnapolii_2.md

 The GMM of a subunit is the set of all 3D Gaussians used to represent it; it will be used to calculate the EM score.
-The calculation of the GMM of a subunit can be done automatically in the [topology file](topology_file).
+The calculation of the GMM of a subunit can be done automatically in the
+\link IMP::pmi::topology::TopologyReader topology file \endlink.
 For the purposes of this tutorial, we already created these for Rpb4 and Rpb7 and placed them in the `rnapolii/data` directory in their respective `.mrc` and `.txt` files.

 **Dissecting the script**
 The script `rnapolii/modeling/modeling.py` sets up the representation of the system and the restraint.
 (Subsequently it also performs [sampling](@ref rnapolii_3), but more on that later.)